sharsulkar/AWS_Certification_Notes/content/markdown/dyanamodb.md

     * disabled by default, needs to be enabled per table
     * when enabled, it keeps a record of all changes to the table over a 35 day rolling window
     * data can be restored to any point in time with 1 sec granularity

+* Global tables
+ * provides multi-master cross-region replication
+ * to create a global table - create same table structure in mutiple regions and link all of them in one of the table in any region.
+This will create a global table with all these table copies designated as table replicas.
+ * Data can be read from any of the replica and can be written to multiple replicas.
+Last writer wins is used for conflict resolution.
+Data is then replicated to all other replicas within seconds.
+ * reads from the same region where data is written supports strongly consistent reads.
+All other regions can only do eventually consistent reads

 * WCU and RCU capacity calculations
  1. calculate capacity unit per item round(item_size/X) where X=1KB for write operation, X=4KB for read operation
  2. multiply by average read/write operations **per second**
- *for RCU, the above calculation assumes trongly consistent reads, eventual consistent read operations require half the RCU calculated in step 2*
+ *for RCU, the above calculation assumes strongly consistent reads, eventual consistent read operations require half the RCU calculated in step 2*

+* Time to live
+ * Amazon DynamoDB Time to Live (TTL) allows you to define a per-item timestamp to determine when an item is no longer needed.
+Shortly after the date and time of the specified timestamp, DynamoDB deletes the item from your table without consuming any write throughput.
+TTL is provided at no extra cost as a means to reduce stored data volumes by retaining only the items that remain current for your workload’s needs

 * Database triggers - event based database architecture
   * Item changes generate stream events -> event contains what changed -> action is taken using lambda